IgnaciodeNuevo/frontend-development-interviews/README.md

 ### Quality Assurance

-+ At what point in the build do you begin QA?
+* At what point in the build do you begin QA?
-+ Bonus for continuous or unit testing
+* Bonus for continuous or unit testing
-+ Do you collect metrics on site visitors and user agents?
+* Do you collect metrics on site visitors and user agents?
+* Do you do code reviews?
-+ Do you have any dedicated QA software or hardware?
+* Do you have any dedicated QA software or hardware?
+* Do you use pull request and pull request review?
-+ How do you determine browsers/devices for testing?
+* How do you determine browsers/devices for testing?
+* How do you find bugs in your team's code?
+* Planning Code Reviews, QA, CI, Testing, Crossbrowser testing, Deployment, GIT, issue tracker?
-+ What percentage of a build is dedicated to QA?
+* What percentage of a build is dedicated to QA?
+* When something goes wrong, how do you handle it?

 ## Awesome Interview Questions